-To find the eCommerce framework an online store makes use of – have always been a challenging task for many.
+Knowing the eCommerce framework an online store makes use of – has always been a challenging task for many.

-Apart from WordPress, there so many other frameworks that can be used to develop outstanding eCommerce.
+Apart from WordPress, there are so many other frameworks that can be used to develop outstanding eCommerce.

 Best frameworks for developing eCommerce

 - VirtueMart (Joomla)